rocky-linux/wiki.rockylinux.org/docs/irc.md

 Once you have registered and you are identified with `NickServ`, you can type `/join #rockylinux` or another related channel.

 Note that subsequent logins will require you to identify. `/msg nickserv identify password` will help you to ensure you don't get locked out of the `#rockylinux*` channels.

-### Matrix

-!!! note
-    Matrix and IRC is no longer bridged.
-This means to have communication with the Rocky Linux community, you are recommended to join us on Mattermost or Libera IRC.

-If you are a user of Matrix, most of the above still applies to you.
-You may need to login through the bridge on matrix to login with NickServ on Libera.
-After that, you will be able to communicate in the `#rockylinux*` channels through your matrix client.

-~~The Rocky Linux matrix space can be joined [here](https://matrix.to/#/!rHvPOeKWNBOYSKTiBr:matrix.org?via=matrix.org).~~

 ### IRC Cloaks for libera.chat network